rachellawson/testing-gitbook/our-teams/technical-committee.md

 xxx

-#### Role of Product Committee members
+#### Role of Committee members

-xxx Product Committee members should:
+xxx Technical Committee members should:

 1. Understand the strategic implications and outcomes of proposals and initiatives being pursued through various partner organizations;
 2. Appreciate the significance of the Initiative for some or all major stakeholders and represent their interests;